larus-breeze/doc_larus/documentation/can_details/terms_and_basics.md

 ---
 A device object is a collection of data points that is assigned to a specific functionality.
 For example, a GPS device object provides the current position, time and other information.
 It is important to note that these are virtual entities.
 A real device can combine several virtual device objects.
 For example, a Flarm device provides both the GPS device object and a device object with information on relative positions to other gliders.
 All device objects have a uniform size of 16 specific and 16 generic Ids.

-Master Device Object
+Arbitration Area
 ---
-The Mster device object is a special virtual device object that is used to organize the Can bus.
-In particular, this device object distributes the CAN ID areas during start-up.
-The master device object is assigned a high priority.
+The arbitration area is a special virtual device object that is used to organize the Can bus.
+In particular, this device object is important during start-up.
+The arbitration area is assigned a high priority.

 Configuration Device Object
 ---